The Math Department at Durango High School reviewed

 Pedagogically, these classes will use an investigative approach to solve authentic and interesting problems in which students explore the themes of mathematics and develop mathematical thinking, while implementing the direct teaching practices of the traditional approach to build the math skills and computations needed to increase procedural fluency.

-Textbooks for Mathematics I, II, & III and AP Statistics are available online at: http://math.kendallhunt.com.
+Curricular materials for Mathematics I, II, and III are available online using the links below.

 Year 1: Mathematics I

 The DHS math department has a tradition of offering a “challenge up” option, which allows some students to move on from Math 2 directly to Pre-Calculus, skipping Math 3 .
 In the past, students were allowed to do this based on parent permission and teacher recommendation, as well as completing a packet to build algebra fluency.
 The revision of our “challenge up” policy is intended to set students up for success in their math pathway at Durango High School and beyond.

 We are now using a data-informed approach to identify “challenge up” students.
 We primarily use the PSAT math score due to the fact that it provides a consistent and normed measure.
 We select students who score well above the college ready benchmark that the College Board provides.
 The students in “challenge up” are in the 90th percentile nationally.
 We also consider Math 2 final exam scores and academic habits.